 The holiday booking habits of employees

-There’s also another type of last minute booker, the December panicker.
-These are people who don’t seem to take many holidays throughout the year, only to realise that they have three weeks to take and it’s nearly December!
+There’s also another type of last-minute booker, the December panicker.
+These people don’t seem to take many holidays throughout the year, only to realise that they have three weeks to take and it’s nearly December!
 The best way to deal with this is to encourage your workers to take time off now and again.
 Not only is it good for them, it’s actually good for your business.

 Does the office always seem to be quiet just before or after the weekend?
 Do you have an employee that always seems to take Friday or Monday off?
 Then you may have yourself a long weekender.
 Instead of taking one massive holiday a year they choose to split the holiday allowance out and take long weekends throughout the year.
 With 28 days to take you may start to question whether they are actually on a four day a week contract rather than full-time

 You always seem to have that one employee that appears to be on holiday constantly.
 A few weeks in a long haul destination here, a week in Europe there, a few long weekends, a random day or two.
 They never seem to be in.
 Are you sure you’ve given them the right allowance?
 Seriously, are you sure?

 Whatever their booking style, encouraging employees to take time off during the year can have big benefits for your business.
 It’s always best to try to work with your employees during the year to make sure there isn’t a sudden deluge of holiday request during the latter part of the year.

 No matter what type of holiday bookers your have in your staff, the holiday request and approval process can be a hassle.
 Why not take a look at how BrightHR can help?